Ben-CU/Encrypted-Chat/README.md

 # Encrypted-Chat

-Encrypted chat program written in ruby
+A Client/Server Encrypted chat program written in Python.

-to use install ruby
+The application has a couple of encryption methods and can use a simple vigenere cypher or AES encryption.

-then run 'ruby server.rb' from terminal
+Also has the ability to send Ascii images.

-to connect run 'telnet localhost 8421'
+The ruby folder contains the older ruby implementation which was later redone in Python.